Department of Treasury and Finance - People Development Framework

 Our corporate program offers the following development avenues:

-Treasury's Learning and Development Strategy 2016-19 is a document that outlines our strategic learning and development priorities for the coming years.
+Treasury's People Development Strategy 2020-2023 focuses on two areas: building capabilities for the future and providing our staff with high quality knowledge and capability development opportunities.
+The strategy has been developed following the successful implementation of the Check-in @Treasury approach to performance management.
 It is designed to support the achievement of Treasury's organisational goals outlined in our Corporate Directions statement, and reflects our responsibilities under the employment policy framework.